oscbyspro/Ultimathnum/README.md

 let random = Bool.random(using: &randomness.stdlib)
 ```

-Some models, like the core binary integer types and the system random number generator, interoperate naturally so their various `stdlib()` functions return the appropriate standard library types.
+Some models—like the core binary integer types and the system random number generator—are intrinsically interoperable, meaning their `stdlib()` functions return appropriate standard library types.
 As such, the interoperability features of the `Interoperable` protocol do not introduce any unnecessary monomorphization.

 <a name="overview-the-overpowered-binary-integer"/>